George V: Reign

 On 6 May 1910, Edward VII died, and George became king.
 He wrote in his diary:

 I have lost my best friend and the best of fathers ...
 I never had a [cross] word with him in my life.
 I am heart-broken and overwhelmed with grief but God will help me in my responsibilities and darling May will be my comfort as she has always been.
 May God give me strength and guidance in the heavy task which has fallen on me.

 George had never liked his wife's habit of signing official documents and letters as "Victoria Mary" and insisted she drop one of those names.
 They both thought she should not be called Queen Victoria, and so she became Queen Mary.
-Later that year, a radical propagandist, Edward Mylius, published a lie that George had secretly married in Malta as a young man, and that consequently his marriage to Queen Mary was bigamous.
+Later that year, a radical propagandist, Edward Mylius, published a lie that George had secretly married in Malta as a young man, and that consequently his marriage to Mary was bigamous.
 The lie had first surfaced in print in 1893, but George had shrugged it off as a joke.
 In an effort to kill off rumours, Mylius was arrested, tried and found guilty of criminal libel, and was sentenced to a year in prison.

 George objected to the anti-Catholic wording of the Accession Declaration that he would be required to make at the opening of his first parliament.
 He made it known that he would refuse to open parliament unless it was changed.
 As a result, the Accession Declaration Act 1910 shortened the declaration and removed the most offensive phrases.